 Shiny objects can be tantalizing because they make it sound like there’s an easier way to get what we most want.
 They play into the idea that it’s possible to reach our biggest goals without facing those two primary fears.

-But at the end of the day, the fastest route to any goal worth pursuing is the long, slow, hard route.
+At the end of the day, the fastest route to any goal worth pursuing is the long, slow, hard route.

 As long as we continue to “re-act” instead of “act” by looking for shortcuts and ways to avoid facing our fears, we will always find ourselves staying right inside our comfort zones — which means five years from now, we’re almost guaranteed to still be in the same place.

-At the end of the day, the reason we pursue high goals is not about what we’ll get, but about who we’ll become in the process: A true leader in life.
+The reason we pursue high goals is not about what we’ll get, but about who we’ll become in the process: A true leader in life.
 Not a re-actor, but a pro actor.